 Two-dimensional hexagonal boron nitride (h-BN) plays a significant role in nanoscale electrical and optical devices because of its superior properties.
 However, the difficulties in the controllable growth of high-quality films have limited its application and performance.
 One of the crucial factors that influences the quality of h-BN films obtained via molecular beam epitaxy is the metal substrate property.
 Here we report our comprehensive study of h-BN growth on poly- and single- crystalline Ni(100) and Ni(111) substrates with and without carburization treatment.
-We demonstrated that Ni(100) with carburization is a better substrate for h-BN growth considering the growth speed and coverage.
-While the carburization is essential to h-BN growth on
+We demonstrated that Ni(100) with carburization is a better substrate for h-BN growth on BN growth on the carburization is essential to h-BN growth on